Paris Pont des Arts Photos June 2015

 Toxic art on Bridge of Love

-As you can see from this photo, many people express themselves and their feelings through their art works and this artist has provided some street art on the Pont des Arts depicting the toxicity and pollution that is now affecting our planet, its cities and our future.
+As you can see from this photo, many people express themselves and their feelings through their art works and this artist has provided some street art on the Paris Pont des Arts depicting the toxicity and pollution that is now affecting our planet, its cities and our future.

-Street art exhibition on the Bridge of Love June 2015
+Pont des Arts photos of street art exhibition on the Bridge of Love June 2015

 Street art on Bridge of Love 2015

-Now, it was the gallerist Mehdi Ben Cheikh that the City of Paris asked to create a temporary street art exhibition for the Pont des Arts in order to replace the railings with the lovelocks, and four artists, El Seed, Brusk, Pantonio, and Jace took part in the creations, which were installed during the first week of June 2015 and are on display for all to enjoy until later in the year when new glass panels are to be put in place.
+Now, it was the gallerist Mehdi Ben Cheikh that the City of Paris asked to create a temporary street art exhibition for the Paris Pont des Arts in order to replace the railings with the love locks, and four artists, El Seed, Brusk, Pantonio, and Jace took part in the creations, which were installed during the first week of June 2015 and are on display for all to enjoy until later in the year when new glass panels are to be put in place.

 Pont des Arts graffiti

-It was less than a week after the reopening of the Pont des Arts in June 2015 when we visited this famous bridge, and already there has been additional graffiti added to some of the artists panels that have been temporary installed, with many people being against the idea of removing the tradition of adding lovelocks completely, whilst others are happy with the decision.
+It was less than a week after the reopening of the Paris Pont des Arts in June 2015 when we visited this famous bridge, and already there has been additional graffiti added to some of the artists panels that have been temporary installed, with many people being against the idea of removing the tradition of adding lovelocks completely, whilst others are happy with the decision.

 Paris accommodation on Bridge of Love

-There are numerous different opinions from people throughout the world as to whether the Bridge of Love, or Pont des Arts as it is officially called, should have the lovelocks removed, and mixed feelings are abundant, although the panels with painted street art like those in this image, are only a temporary installation for a few months from June 2015.
+There are numerous different opinions from people throughout the world as to whether the Bridge of Love, or Pont des Arts as it is officially called, should have the love locks removed, and mixed feelings are abundant, although the panels with painted street art like those in this image, are only a temporary installation for a few months from June 2015.

 2015 artists information board Pont des Arts

-We took this photo showing the new information board detailing the transformation of the Pont des Arts with a temporary exhibition from four different international artists named Jace from Reunion Island, El Seed from Tunisia, Brusk from France and Pantonio from Portugal.
+We took this photo showing the new information board detailing the transformation of the Paris Pont des Arts with a temporary exhibition from four different international artists named Jace from Reunion Island, El Seed from Tunisia, Brusk from France and Pantonio from Portugal.

-Photograph of Sammy loves Eman Love Lock still on the Bridge of Love in June 2015
+Pont des Arts photos of Sammy loves Eman Love Lock still on the Bridge of Love in June 2015

 Sammy loves Eman love lock Paris